 Send a good old fashioned letter by snail mail.
 There’s nothing like receiving a handwritten letter to make a person feel special.
-An Post are helping have sent two freepost blank postcards to all homes in the coming week to encourage us to do this.
+An Post sent two freepost blank postcards to all homes to encourage us to do this.

 Look for ways to help others.
 Many communities have structures in place for volunteers to send letters to those who are isolating, including the elderly.
 See if there are ways you could get involved.

 Feeling pressure to keep in contact with and look out for a lot of people can be overwhelming.
 Ask yourself who are the key people in your life that you want to stay connected to?

 We run the risk of spreading ourselves too thin.
 We don’t have quality connections with anyone if we try to keep in contact with everyone in our lives.

 It might seem counter-intuitive.
 But to support our friends and family, we need to get in touch with ourselves.
 Think about how you are feeling and coping.